dsaidgovsg/benchmarking-differential-privacy-tools/README.md

 # Benchmarking Differential Privacy Python Tools
 ------------------------

-This repository is the implementation of the benchmarked differential privacy python libraries and frameworks.
+This repository contains the implementation of benchmarked differential privacy Python libraries and frameworks.
+The libraries and frameworks are evaluated based on utility and execution time.

 ![Benchamarked tools](images/benchmarked_tools.png)

-The libraries and frameworks are evaluated on utility and execution time.

 ## Sample Experimental Results
 -----------------------